noroutine/dust4j/README.md

 dust4j
 ======

-Dust.js is the very nice and ultra-fast JavaScript templating library, that was chosen and adopted by LinkedIn from over 20 others.
+Dust.js is the very nice and ultra-fast JavaScript templating library now chosen and adopted by LinkedIn from over 20 others.

-This project provides extensible, zero-dependency and non-intrusive support for automatic on-the-fly compilation for Dust.js templates for any Java Web Application that adheres Java Servlet specification.
+**dust4j** provides extensible, zero-dependency and non-intrusive automatic on-the-fly compilation for Dust.js templates for any Java Web Application that adheres Java Servlet specification.
+If you're not thick from density of buzzwords per character follow me :P

 Features
 --------